argoproj-labs/hera/README.md

 - [PyYAML](https://pypi.org/project/PyYAML/) is required for the `yaml` output format, which is accessible via
   `hera.workflows.Workflow.to_yaml(*args, **kwargs)`.
 This enables GitOps practices and easier debugging

+### kubernetes

+- Install via `hera[k8s]`
+- [Kubernetes]((https://pypi.org/project/kubernetes/) is required for Hera's `auth` module, which provides approaches for generating authentication tokens with the Argo server.
+One of the approaches for generating a token is by using a local Kubernetes service account.
+Hera needs the `kubernetes` package to access the service account and unpack the token

 # Examples

 ### Single step script